Stay Up to Date! Like us on Facebook for the latest news and announcements

 Magnetic Resonance Imaging (MRI) Muscle Phenotyping in Mitochondrial Disease (Currently recruiting)

-The purpose of the study is to use a new research imaging technique, a kind of magnetic resonance imaging (MRI), to measure important metabolic features of muscle, includingmitochondrial function, in people with mitochondrial disease and in healthy individuals.
-(Mitochondria are tiny organelles that generate energy for the body.)
+The purpose of the study is to use a new research imaging technique, a kind of magnetic resonance imaging (MRI), to measure important metabolic features of muscle, including mitochondrial function, in people with mitochondrial disease and in healthy individuals ages 18-65.

 |University of Pennsylvania|